-The following table sets out information about the credit quality of financial assets assessed for impairment under IFRS 9 Financial instruments (2018) and IAS 39 Financial instruments: recognition and measurement (2017).
+The following table sets out information about the credit quality of financial assets assessed for impairment under IFRS 9 Financial instruments.
 The amounts in the table, unless otherwise indicated, represent the assets' gross carrying amount.

 Except as noted below, the gross carrying amount of financial assets represents the maximum exposure to credit risk for that class of financial asset.